filipespadetto/filipespadetto/README.md

-## Hi there
+## Hi, there.

 My name is Filipe.
-Husband and father of Juca (my dog 🐾).
-I play drums, my favorite music style is Prog Metal, and I'm a IA/ML enthusiast.

-I'm data analyst since 2018.
-I have experience with reports and dashboards, data manipulation and extraction, SQL and Databases, also my background is Python.
+I work in data analysis about 5 years, my current job is Business Analyst and Data Engineering.
+I have experience in building datalake with data pipelines on Azure Synapse Analytics, data integration with SSIS, and building reports on Power BI, as well.

 ## Know more about me
 - Name: Filipe Spadetto